| Description | This article clarifies how different EAP methods operate when performing IKEv2 user authentication on FortiOS. |

 If EAP-TTLS is used and no external RADIUS server is configured for the VPN, the EAP-TTLS tunnel terminates on the FortiGate's own internal RADIUS server with the default EAP server certificate 'Fortinet_Wifi'.
 Since the firewall can view the user’s original plaintext credentials in this case, FortiOS attempts to authenticate them against the set of local users and remote LDAP servers configured for the tunnel.

-Two-factor authentication: When the user's FortiToken is hosted by a FortiAuthenticator, EAP-MSCHAPv2 must be used for the user to see a token prompt or get a push notification.
-See this KB article Technical Tip: Multi-Factor Authentication support for Windows FortiClient with LDAP (EAP-TTLS)
+Two-factor authentication: When the user's FortiToken is hosted on a FortiAuthenticator, EAP-MSCHAPv2 must be used for the user to see a token prompt or get a push notification.
+This can be used to trigger token prompts for on-premises Active Directory users when the FortiAuthenticator is joined to the Active Directory domain, see Technical Tip: Authenticating users using MSCHAP2 PEAP

-This does not affect FortiTokens assigned on the FortiGate.
-These users may receive the token prompt as expected.
+This limitation does not affect FortiTokens assigned on the FortiGate.
+In v7.4.9 and later, users with locally assigned tokens authenticating using EAP-TTLS can receive the token prompt as expected.
+See Issue ID# 1031789 in FortiOS v7.4.9 Release Notes | Resolved Issues

 FortiClient IKEv2 only supports initiating EAP-MSCHAPv2 and EAP-TTLS authentication.
 However, the internal RADIUS server used by the FortiOS EAP proxy does support other EAP methods, and external RADIUS servers may support other EAP methods according to the configuration.